-- Ensure that reliable telephone services are provided at just and reasonable rates in a nondiscriminatory manner throughout the state of Minnesota.
-(M.S.
-237.09, 237.60) - Promote the general economic welfare of Minnesota citizens by developing and advocating, in coordination with the Governor's Office, sound regulatory policies in proceedings before the Public Utilities Commission and the Federal Communications Commission in hearings conducted by the Minnesota Legislature and/or before the general public.
-(M.S.216A) - Collect, monitor, develop and distribute information that allows consumers of telephone services to make informed decisions concerning the telecommunications services that they purchase.
-(M.S.237.02) - Enforce the Orders of the Public Utilities Commission, Minnesota Statutes chapters 237 and 216 and the Federal Communications Commission.
-Ensure an orderly transition between a monopoly telecommunications environment and a competitive telecommunications market throughout the state.
-(M.S.
-216A.07, 237.16, 237.081, 237.74)
+- Ensure that reliable monopoly telephone service is provided at just and reasonable rates in a nondiscriminatory manner throughout the state of Minnesota. - Promote general economic welfare of Minnesota citizens through the development and advocacy of sound regulatory policies in proceedings before the Public Utilities Commission, in hearings conducted by the Minnesota Legislature and/or before the general public. - Collect, monitor, develop and distribute information that allows consumers of telephone services to make informed decisions concerning the telecommunications services that they purchase. - Enforce the Orders of the Public Utilities Commission and Minnesota Statutes Chapters 237 and 216.

-The purpose of this program is to represent and protect Minnesota consumers in all aspects of regulated intrastate monopoly telecommunications services.
-The Department achieves this goal through its intervention on behalf of the general public in all telecommunication matters taken up by the Minnesota Public Utilities Commission.
+The purpose of this program is to represent and protect Minnesota consumers in all aspects of the regulation of the provision of regulated intrastate monopoly telecommunications services.
+The Department achieves this goal through its intervention on behalf of the general public in all telecommunications matters taken up by the Minnesota Public Utilities Commission.
 Regulated telecommunications services are those defined in Minn.
-Stat.
-237 and in decisions rendered by the Public Utilities Commission, the Federal Communications Commission, or the Courts.
+Stat. § 237 and in decisions rendered by the Public Utilities Commission or the Courts.

-The Department's Telecommunications Program performs a wide variety of functions including the rate and service quality regulation of service providers offering local telecommunications services.
-This includes the analysis of new service offerings, maintenance of service area boundaries, determination of competitive entry criteria, alternative regulatory structures, and the enforcement of policies that are consistent with Minnesota Statutes and federal mandates.
-The telecommunications program is also involved in the resolution of customer complaints and inquiries, determination of service costs, demand forecasting, mergers and acquisitions, extension and withdrawal of service, infrastructure development, maintenance of service quality standards and the enforcement of the Public Utilities Commission's Orders and Rules.
+The Department's Telecommunications Program performs a wide variety of functions including to regulate the rates and services of telephone service providers that offer local monopoly telecommunications services.
+This includes the analysis of new service offerings, maintenance of service area boundaries, determination of competitive entry criteria, alternative regulatory structures, and the enforcement of policies that are consistent with Minnesota Statutes and Federal mandates.
+The telecommunications program is also involved in the resolution of customer complaints and inquiries, determination of costs, demand forecasting, mergers and acquisitions, extension and withdrawal of service, infrastructure modernization, maintenance of service quality standards and the enforcement of Public Utilities Commissions Orders and Rules.